unforswearing/dued/help.md

 1. Different date formatting. `dued` currently does not allow for any changes in the way the dates are formatted.
 However, since the formatting is all done via `sed`/`bash`, you could adjust that portion of the script to suit your needs (you can find a few suggestions [toward the bottom of this post](http://scriptogr.am/unforswearing/post/future-dates)).

-2. `dued` occasionally gets weird with dates that are more than 20 days in the future. `30` and `90` seem to cause a lot of issues with the output.
-This doesn't necessarily affect my use of the script (since I typically do not have due dates more than 2 weeks out), but I'd like to fix this for anyone who wants more flexibility. **Note** This seems to be an issue with the application and script only.

-3. When using `dued` to get a date and time, the time will reflect the current hour.
+2. When using `dued` to get a date and time, the time will reflect the current hour.
 If you are running the script past the 30 minute mark, your future time will be based on the hour you ran the script, not the next hour (meaning if you ran the script at `5:40 PM` will show as `5 PM` on your clipboard, not `6 PM`).
 I would like to change this so that tasks assigned with a future date and time will reflect the latest time possible, based on when the script is run.

 	**NOTE** I rarely use the **Date and Time** option, so this issue will likely remain open.